 Pentax Spotmatic SP II

-This Spotmatic is in good cosmetic condition but is dusty in the nooks and crannies.
-It winds a little rough.
-Someone drilled three holes in its battery cover.
+This Spotmatic is a parts camera.
+It is in good cosmetic condition except for dust in the nooks and crannies.
+It winds a roughly.
+A previous owner drilled three holes in the battery cover.
 I can’t get the meter to respond, and at lower speeds the mirror doesn’t return.
-This would make a good parts camera.

 Kodak Retinette IA